myrmex-org/myrmex/manual/creating-plugins.md

 // We define two objects that will be passed as the event arguments
 // Passing literals is not recommended because JavaScript will copy them when passing them as arguments
-// Lager would not be able to retrieve modifications applied to them const eventArg1 = {
+// Myrmex would not be able to retrieve modifications applied to them const eventArg1 = {
   propA: 'original property',
   propB: 'original property'